illuminatech/sync-many-attribute/README.md

 }
 ```

-You may use [[\Illuminatech\SyncManyAttribute\ManyToManyAttribute]] to create sync attribute definition or more OOP style:
+You may use [[\Illuminatech\SyncManyAttribute\ManyToManyAttribute]] to create sync attribute definition in more OOP style:

 ```php
 <?php